[Training Review] This is what happens when you use Google Cloud with the same feeling as AWS

 Network Configuration

-Now, let's look at the differences in network configuration, which was the first thing we ran into.
+Now, let's look at the first stumbling block: the differences in network configuration.

-The network configurations of AWS and Google Cloud are significantly different.
+AWS and Google Cloud have significantly different network configurations.

 AWS network configuration